-Stay the course: Vigilance urged as coronavirus curve flattens in New York
+'You can't relax': Vigilance urged as New York sees signs of coronavirus flattening

 In all, some 16.8 million American workers have applied for jobless benefits in the past three weeks.

-U.S. deaths due to coronavirus topped 15,700 on Thursday, according to a Reuters tally.
-Only Italy has reported more deaths.
-More than 432,000 U.S. residents had tested positive for the virus by Thursday, according to Johns Hopkins University.
+U.S. deaths due to coronavirus topped 16,000 on Thursday, according to a Reuters tally, a number surpassed only by Italy with a much smaller population.
+More than 450,000 U.S. residents had tested positive for the virus.

 Veteran doctors and nurses have voiced astonishment at the speed with which some coronavirus patients were deteriorating and dying.